samvise85/bookshelf/README.md

 1 - Run the runnable jar bookshelf-standalone (in an IDE run Application.java as Java Application)

-2 - unzip htdocs.zip into htdocs folder of an Apache installation or unzip somewhere into your filesystem and doubleclick on index.html
+2 - Open a browser and go to http://localhost:8080/

 Login: